The nuclear weapons Putin could be tempted to use in Ukraine

-This week, President Vladimir Putin announced a partial mobilisation of reservists and issued another thinly-veiled threat of Moscow’s readiness to use nuclear weapons in the conflict.
+When President Vladimir Putin announced a partial mobilisation of reservists this month, he issued another thinly-veiled threat of Moscow’s readiness to use nuclear weapons in the conflict.

 "I want to remind you that our country also has various means of destruction... and when the territorial integrity of our country is threatened, to protect Russia and our people, we will certainly use all the means at our disposal," Putin said.